Director of British Future

 Director of Communications

 Steve Ballinger is director of communications.
 Over the last 20 years he has worked in media and communications roles at Amnesty International UK, Shelter, VSO and the Advertising Standards Authority before joining British Future.
 Steve grew up in Leamington Spa in the West Midlands and went to university in Leeds.
-He describes himself as an enthusiastic but unsuccessful golfer, poker player and Nottingham Forest supporter.
+He describes himself as an enthusiastic but unsuccessful golfer, poker player and Nottingham Forest supporter, but a decent cook.
 He lives with his partner Sara in east London.

 Director of Research & Relationships

 Events and Engagement Manager

-Jake Puddle is the intern at British Future.
+Jake Puddle is a Researcher at British Future.
 He grew up in Canterbury before moving to London, where he has recently finished a Master’s in Global Governance and Ethics at University College London.
 During his degree, Jake’s research interests included social integration policy and civil society campaigns to empower migrant care workers.
 He then worked as an intern for the humanitarian charity Action Against Hunger, where he undertook advocacy research on scaling up development programmes that tackle malnutrition.
 Outside of work, Jake is a keen cook and can usually be found experimenting with curry recipes.
 He also enjoys playing five-a-side football at his local league, albeit with a famed talent for scoring own goals.